 Mexico Graduate Engineering Program

-The outreach to Mexico’s academic and research institutions has been a long discussed intention from the UCI School of Engineering.
-Traditionally UC and Mexico’s academic interest has meritoriously focused on studying the social and political relations between the two nations.
-The UCI Henry Samueli School of Engineering is at the moment the only institution within the UC system to take a proactive approach in reaching out to Mexico in this field by launching the first Mexico Graduate Engineering Program (MGEP) this 2016 academic year.
-At UCI, we aim to build competitive bi-national human capacity and develop scientific knowledge in relevant areas of work.
+Outreach to Mexico’s academic and research institutions has been a long-held goal of the Samueli School of Engineering.
+Traditionally, joint academic interest has focused on studying social and political relationships between the two nations.
+Currently, the Samueli School of Engineering at UC Irvine is the only institution within the UC system to take a proactive approach, launching the first Mexico Graduate Engineering Program (MGEP).
+The program aims to build an academic and research collaboration that advances scientific knowledge and workforce development in both countries.

-- Facilitate scientific exchange to understand the needs of our US -Mexico region for sustained technological and economic advancement.
+- Facilitate scientific exchange to understand the needs of the U.S.-Mexico region for sustained technological and economic advancement

-- Drive entrepreneurial confidence; ensuring graduates have the knowledge, skills and experience to engineer the best solutions for the complexities of our present and future regional and global economic progress.
+- Drive entrepreneurial confidence by ensuring graduates have the knowledge, skills and experience to engineer the best solutions for the complexities of our present and future regional and global economic progress